angusshire/greenhat/README.md

 	python greenhat.py <n>

 It might take a while to generate all the commits.
+If greenhat stopped before it finished, you can resume where you last left off by specifying a date before today where you want it to resume, like

+	python greenhat.py <n> <date>

+where `n` is the remaining days you want to generate commits for, and `date` is a date string in the form `yyyy-mm-dd`  (e.g., 2013-04-05).

 Enjoy your decorated calendar!

 ### License
 greenhat is distributed under the GNU General Public License.